grandmaster-nf/cayman/docs/weapon.md

 ## Heavy
 A slot usually reserved for exotics that can deal high burst or sustain damage, depending on the ordeal.
 The buff to Rocket launchers however makes them viable and accessible for GMs, freeing up the exotic slot for special or primary weapons.

 - **Anarchy** - the most common GM heavy weapon, and rightfully so.
 Good sustain damage, can spawn trap adds, and has very good ammo economy.
 Attach 2 grenades to a boss, take cover and watch its health bar tick down.
 For champions you want to attach only one nade, and the other near the floor.
-Barrier champs who summon the shield will despawn the anarchy grande attached to them, so it’s optimal to stick one grenade on the body and second on the floor near them, which will keep on damaging them after the shield break.
+Barrier champs who summon the shield will despawn the anarchy grenade attached to them, so it’s optimal to stick one grenade on the body and second on the floor near them, which will keep on damaging them after the shield break.
 Using anarchy to kill adds and swapping to a warmind weapon will also let you create warmind cells!
 - **Xenophage** - top tier heavy weapon for both fast add clear and champion burst damage.
 Can create warmind cells with Wrath of Rasputin mod.
 Ideal with a double primary loadout, you’ll get plenty of heavy ammo with machine gun scavenger and finder mods.
 Dual purpose for long range and close range encounters.
 Explosive rounds deliver the full damage even with body shots, so crits are not required, and the AoE can damage enemies behind cover.
 - **Lament** - High burst close range damage dealer for aggressive players, and can break barrier champion shields.
 Combine with passive guard, and lucent blade for bonus damage.
 Lament is an Anti-barrier weapon and will not work with overload sword artifact mod.
 - **Falling Guillotine** - Close range damage dealer for aggressive players.
 Combine with passive guard, lucent blade, and disrupting blade for overload champs.